 On-page SEO may seem simple, but there’s more to it than most people realize.
 From hiring skilled teams to manage your on-page SEO to developing an understanding of on-page vs. off-page SEO and leveraging features like internal links, URL structure, heading tags, meta description, title tag, semantic search, scannability, and user intent, it can be pretty tricky if you aren’t sure what you’re doing.

 In this article, we’ll take a look at what on-page SEO is, why it’s essential for ranking in search, and share tips and tricks on how to implement it.

 For marketing professionals and small business owners, the information found within this blog post will be invaluable in helping you optimize your website for search engines and users alike.
 So, read on to learn more about on-page SEO!

 What is On-Page SEO?

 Many factors influence whether or not a website will rank highly for a given keyword.
-However, SEO is often seen as one of the most important ranking factors.
+However, a balance of technical SEO improvements is seen as one of the most important ranking factors.
 This is because it allows you to control how search engines see and index your site.

 Optimizing your site for SEO can be a complex task.
 However, it’s often worth the effort, as it can lead to increased traffic and higher conversions from organic search visitors.